 cd awesome-project ng serve --open

-The –open (or just -o) option automatically opens our browser to the below address.
+The –open or just -o option automatically opens the app in our browser with the below address.

 Have a nice code !